-In contrast to the reduction in TARC levels in our Phase 1a trial, in dupilumab's Phase 1 clinical trials, dupilumab 300mg showed median decreases in TARC levels of 36% and 16% at days eight and 85, respectively, in one study and a median decrease of 8% and median increase of 4% in TARC levels at days five and 56, respectively, in another study.
+We believe that the reduction in TARC at all dose levels tested, the rapid decrease in TARC levels, and the prolonged suppression of TARC after a single dose, are evidence of a potentially favorable drug profile of CBP-201 compared to dupilumab.
+In contrast to the reduction in TARC levels in our Phase 1a trial, in dupilumab's Phase 1 clinical trials, dupilumab 300mg showed median decreases in TARC levels of -36% and -16% at days eight and 85, respectively, in one study and a median decrease of 8% and median increase of 4% in TARC levels at days five and 56, respectively, in another study.
 We believe that the comparison of the TARC level reduction data from our Phase 1a trial and dupilumab's clinical trials is meaningful because these are the only reported studies of dupilumab in healthy volunteers that analyze TARC levels, and these levels are a key pharmacodynamic marker in AD.
-Therefore, understanding the relationship between TARC levels in healthy volunteers and the future clinical activity in AD patients with dupilumab allows us to consider how CBP-201's effects on TARC levels reported in healthy volunteers may also be related to potential future clinical activity in future clinical trials of CBP-201.
-Although no head-to-head trials have been conducted, we believe that based on these results, namely the reduction in TARC at all dose levels tested, the rapid decrease in TARC levels, and the prolonged suppression of TARC after a single dose, there is evidence of a potentially favorable drug profile of CBP-201 if approved.
+Therefore, understanding the relationship between TARC levels in healthy volunteers and the future clinical activity in AD patients with dupilumab allows us to consider how CBP-201's effects on TARC levels in healthy volunteers may also be related to future clinical activity.

 We have completed a double-blind, randomized, placebo-controlled Phase 1b trial of CBP-201 in 31 patients with moderate-to-severe AD whose disease was inadequately controlled with topical corticosteroids or calcineurin inhibitors.
 This trial was conducted in 13 centers in Australia and New Zealand and enrolled 32 patients, with one patient withdrawing consent prior to dosing after randomization.
 Our trial design involved four dose cohorts of approximately 10 patients each who received 75 mg, 150 mg, or 300 mg of CBP-201 or placebo.
 Patients were dosed every week for four weeks then followed for an additional seven weeks.
 The primary endpoints were safety and tolerability at week eleven with exploratory endpoints on standard measures of clinical efficacy at week four.
-Exploratory endpoints included the percentage change in the EASI score from baseline, the proportion of patients achieving a score on the Investigator Global Assessment, or IGA, of zero or one, or IGA 0,1, on a scale of zero to four, the change in total affected body surface area, or BSA, from baseline and change in Peak Pruritus Numerical Rating Scale, or PNRS, a validated patient-reported instrument to measure itch intensity, from baseline.
+Exploratory endpoints included the percentage change in the Eczema Area and Severity Index score, or EASI, from baseline, the proportion of patients achieving a score on the Investigator Global Assessment, or IGA, of zero or one, or IGA 0,1, on a scale of zero to four, the change in total affected body surface area, or BSA, from baseline and change in Peak Pruritus Numerical Rating Scale, or PNRS, a validated patient-reported instrument to measure itch intensity, from baseline.